Marnie anderson

 Candace is from Shawanaga First Nation, where she and her family currently reside.
 She has more than 18 years of experience in Finance, and has worked in Health for the last six years.
 She is currently a Councillor with Shawanaga First Nation and holds the Health, Child, Cultural and Finance Portfolios within her community.
 Candace has been active within her community in recent years helping with the Annual Pow Wow through the Healing Centre and other events.
 Candace enjoys being out by the bay fishing or creating handmade beadwork in her spare time.

-Shane Tobobondung
+Chief Shane Tobobondung

 Board Member